ECSA Award Winners

 Professor Jiyu CHEN

-Professor Jiyu Chen is recognized as a great pioneer of Chinese estuarine and coastal science.
+Professor Jiyu Chen was awarded the ECSA Lifetime Achievement Award at the ECSA53 meeting in Shanghai, China in 2013.
+He is recognized as a great pioneer of Chinese estuarine and coastal science.

 He proposed and established the first Estuarine and Coastal Research Institute in China by the end of the 1940’s.
 He not only developed estuarine and coastal theory but also converted this into engineering practice, integrating hydro-dynamics, sedimentation and geomorphology.
 As such, he made great achievements and contributed formidably to the work related to the mitigation of impacts in estuary, coastal engineering, port development, flood disaster prevention and water resources utilization.